joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/14/world/astrazeneca-ireland.html?searchResultPosition=3

 **In Rage Over Sarah Everard Killing, ‘Women’s Bargain’ Is Put on Notice**\
-`The ‘Reclaim These Streets’ movement in Britain asks why the police demand sacrifices of women rather than forcing men to change to end violence.
-‘It makes my stomach rot,’ one organizer said.`\
+`The “Reclaim These Streets” movement in Britain asks why the police demand sacrifices of women rather than forcing men to change to end violence.
+“It makes my stomach rot,” one organizer said.`\
 https://nytimes.com/2021/03/14/world/europe/sarah-everard-women-protest.html?searchResultPosition=4

 **Carmel Quinn, Irish Singer and Storyteller, Dies at 95**\